 Root CAs shall provide their root certificate once they have been approved by the PMA.
-Each Root CA shall provide the PA a revised root certificate at least one (1) week prior to expiration of the current root certificate being stored by the PA for distribution to the SPs.
+Each Root CA shall provide the PA a revised root certificate prior to expiration of the root certificate stored by the PA for distribution to the SPs.

-2.4 Access Controls on Repositories
+2.4 Access controls on repositories

 Information published in a repository is public information.
-The CA shall provide unrestricted access to its repositories and shall implement logical and physical controls to prevent unauthorized write access to those repositories.
+The CA shall provide unrestricted access to its repositories and shall implement logical and physical controls to prevent unauthorized write access to such repositories.